upcrob/fsq/README.md

 Parentheses as well as the logical operators *or* and *and* can be used to group conditions.
 For example:

-	fsq "name in '.' where name startswith 'hello' or (isdir and startswith 'world')"
+	fsq "name in '.' where name startswith 'hello' or (isdir and name startswith 'world')"

 ### Size Qualifiers